ludwigprager/www.celp.de/app/md/terraform-statefile-gcp.md

 ```

 ## 30-main/10-apply.sh:
-This is the core script of this Part 2.
+This is the core script of this Part.
 It assumes everything is ready to initialise and run terraform.
 The `terraform init` is idempotent and won't do much a second time.
+But the `apply` will modify all resources according to the .tf files.
 ```
 #!/usr/bin/env bash